You’ve got questions, we’ve got answers.

 You do not need permission from a parent or guardian to participate.
 You will be asked to provide a parent or guardian’s contact information.
 Unless your coach believes you are at risk to yourself or someone else, your coach will not contact your parent or guardian, and will never share any personal or private information about you without your permission.
 If you are at risk, your coach will tell you if your parent or guardian will be contacted prior to contacting them.

 If my parent/guardian contacts you, what are you going to tell them?

-During your first session, your BounceBack® coach will ask you how much information you would like your coach to share if your parent or guardian contacts them.
+During your first session, your BounceBack® coach will ask you how much information you would like your coach to share if your parent or guardian contacted them.
 At most, with your permission, a coach would only share general facts about your participation, like the topics you’ve chosen to work on.
 That’s it.
-Involving a parent or guardian can be beneficial, but it’s up to you to decide how much you would like to share and with whom.
+Involving a parent or guardian is generally beneficial, but it’s up to you to decide how much you would like to share, and with whom.

 I don’t want anything sent to my home address.
 How will you ensure my privacy?

 We will not send you any mail to your home address, unless you specify that you would like something mailed to you.
-For instance, you have the option to receive the booklets in the mail or view them online.
+For instance, in the coaching platform, you have the option to receive the booklets in the mail or use an online platform.
 Your coach will confirm where you would like your booklets mailed prior to sending them.
+The packaging will not include any CMHA or BounceBack® labels.
 If you do not want materials sent to your home address, you can ask your school counsellor if they can be sent there instead.

 How does BounceBack® protect my privacy?

 Protecting your privacy is very important to us.
 All information that we collect from you in the BounceBack® program is stored electronically on a highly secure Canadian-based server.
 Our coaches are trained to ensure that your privacy and confidentiality are upheld to the highest standard.